jonchin783/healthcare-nlp-demo/README.md

 2. Create and setup your GCP project.

-3. Create multiple GKE clusters, register the GKE clusters with the Anthos Fleet and setup Multi-Cluster Service and Ingress using the instructions - https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services.

-4. Deploy the application with the sample YAML manifests in kubernetes-manifests directory in this repo.
+3. Deploy the application with the sample YAML manifests in kubernetes-manifests directory in this repo.